 Another reason often brought forward, by young and older people alike, is that it’s a great way to meet other people.
 This can easily be seen in the streets and parks, where you’ll often stumble upon dog-owners starting up a conversation while their pets are enthusiastically sniffing each other’s rear end.
 One can often hear foreigners complaining about how hard it is to meet people in the country, saying they have to rely on networking events or, God forbid, meeting apps.
 There is another, less time-consuming (although slightly more committing) option: buying a dog.

-Interviewed by Radio Prague journalists a few years ago, a member of the Czech dog breeders’ union gave a more practical reason: in the Czech Republic’s legal system, a dog “is qualified as an object, and therefore no one can tell you what you can or cannot do with it”.
+Interviewed by Radio Prague reporters a few years ago, a member of the Czech dog breeders’ union gave a more practical reason: in the Czech Republic’s legal system, a dog “is qualified as an object, and therefore no one can tell you what you can or cannot do with it”.
 This applies to landlords, for instance, who may be at loss if they ever intend to have your dog evicted from the building or your apartment, but also to public transports, restaurants, cafés, bars and even some offices.

 A way to fight loneliness?